 Set-up

-I’ve got the Uniti Star on a sideboard in the kitchen, powered by the provided Naim Power-Line Lite cable.
-It is placed on a granite tablet (Wilko £10!!) for a bit of isolation and it is flanked by two Paradigm Persona B loudspeakers on spiked stands connected with bi-wired Atlas Hyper speaker cable, that is beautifully run-in (it’s old in other words!).
-I’m sat about 3m away with no obstructions apart from a rug and a wandering dog who is now heavily into Radiohead’s Hacked Mini-disk series from bandcamp.com (particularly MD 125 with the several versions of Subterranean Homesick Alien) poor thing.
+I’ve got the Uniti Star on a sideboard in the kitchen, powered by the Naim Power-Line Lite cable provided.
+It is placed on a granite tablet (Wilko £10!!) for a bit of isolation, and two Paradigm Persona B loudspeakers flank it on spiked stands connected with bi-wired Atlas Hyper speaker cable that is beautifully run-in (it’s old in other words!).
+I’m sat about 3m away with no obstructions apart from a rug and a wandering dog who is now heavily into Radiohead’s Hacked Mini-disk series from bandcamp.com (particularly MD 125 with the several versions of Subterranean Homesick Alien), poor thing.
 I do have a USB stick full of 24-bit recordings for particular critical listening, also, I’ve set up an SD Card and I have a backup copy of the Naim Uniti Serve on the network, for USB comparison.
-I’m using an Atlas Equator ethernet cable directly connected to the router via an extension I had put in (so I’m not using WiFi, though that is inbuilt).
-I noted my review sample is a refurbished model, no big deal for me and performance has been faultless.
+I’m using an Atlas Equator ethernet cable directly connected to the router via an extension I had put in (so I’m not using WiFi, though that is built-in).
+I noted my review sample is a refurbished model, no big deal for me, and performance has been faultless.

 CD ripping and Playback, SD Card

 The Naim Uniti Star has a ripping facility.
-I needed to set up a Music Store with the Uniti Star which involves formatting a USB or other media.
+I needed to set up a Music Store with the Uniti Star, which involves formatting a USB or other media.
 This is fine but if you wanted to add to an existing source, it doesn’t really work, for example, I would not wish to reformat my Uniti Serve having just completed a full 2000 CD rip on it.
 Nonetheless, I used a spare micro 32GB Sandisk Ultra (moderately fast writing speed, 100MB/s) with its adapter and ripped ‘1989‘.
 It took about 13 minutes to rip to a WAV, this is no quicker than the UnitiServe but it wasn’t crushing slow either.
 Playback-wise, it sounded fine compared to the CD, indeed the Star accessed it (notably) rapidly and without fuss.
-Taylor Swift’s Style had its characteristic thump, bounce and rhythm and I was very happy.
+I was very happy that Taylor Swift’s Style had its characteristic thump, bounce and rhythm.

-Inserting another pre-prepared micro SD Sandisk in the read slot I was able to access the bandcamp.com copies of the Radiohead Hacked Mini-discs on the Naim Uniti Star, this is helpful for me for two reasons… I listen to them endlessly on my phone and I have to resort to Bluetooth to hear them on my own HiFi systems.
-So I am finding the SD slot really good for me now.
-Playback quality is pretty decent, it is rapid access which is great and flicking around the tracks is very easy which is great for the Radiohead Mini-disks.
+Inserting another pre-prepared micro SD Sandisk in the read slot, I could access the bandcamp.com copies of the Radiohead Hacked Mini discs on the Naim Uniti Star; this is helpful for me for two reasons… I listen to them endlessly on my phone, and I have to resort to Bluetooth to hear them on my own HiFi system.
+So, I am finding the SD slot really good for me now.
+Playback quality is pretty decent, it is rapid access, which is great and flicking around the tracks is very easy, which is great for the Radiohead Mini-disks.

 USB Drive backup of my Uniti Serve box

-Sadly the iPod input is not compatible with the Uniti Star, this is a shame as I have some legacy music files I often go to.
-Instead, then, I inserted my SSD backup of the Uniti Server into the USB slot at the back.
-Playback is brilliant and really fast, I’m not getting the artwork in the App but I can live with that (Stop Press: I am now!).
+Sadly, the iPod input is not compatible with the Uniti Star, which is a shame as I have some legacy music files I often go to.
+Instead, I inserted my SSD backup of the Uniti Server into the USB slot at the back.
+The playback is brilliant and fast.
+I’m not getting the artwork in the App, but I can live with that (Stop Press: I am now!).

 Overall Naim Uniti Star Dynamic Performance

-I personally find the Naim Uniti Star to be a very dynamic, energetic and exciting music player.
+I find the Naim Uniti Star to be a very dynamic, energetic and exciting music player.
 It is without fault.
-I really love it and will be loathed to hand it back.
-Dynamically, the full range is here, it is very clear.
-There’s not a hint of fuzziness or stress with this player and it clearly a more relaxing listen than my old stager Naim Uniti 2.
-I think the fact that I have an exceptional pair of speakers is also not hurting the Naim Uniti Star and switching back to my own B&W CM7s confirms this.
+I love it and will be loathed to hand it back.
+Dynamically, the entire range is here; it is very clear.
+There’s not a hint of fuzziness or stress with this player, and it is clearly a more relaxing listen than my old stager Naim Uniti 2.
+I think the fact that I have an exceptional pair of speakers also does not hurt the Naim Uniti Star, and switching back to my own B&W CM7s confirms this.
 The CM7s probably sound better than they ever have, they are usually tethered to the Naim Uniti 2, a similar, multi-function device that the Naim Uniti Star replaces, thus confirming the epic progress made by Naim in the last 5 years.

 Overall Resolution (and record player notes)

-I’m finding the resolution and detail to be exceptional here too.
-Tracks like ‘Some’ by Nils Frahm are absolutely beautiful and the fizzing energy from his piano is revealed yet again.
-Absolutely fantastic.
-My goto resolution track, ‘Sylvia Plath’ on Side 3 of the Carnegie Hall records by Ryan Adams (vinyl), sounds pretty spectacular and the detail of the clunk of the pedals falls through the Persona B speakers.
+I’m finding the resolution and detail to be exceptional here, too.
+Tracks like ‘Some’ by Nils Frahm are absolutely beautiful, and the fizzing energy from his piano is revealed yet again.
+It’s absolutely fantastic.
+My go-to resolution track, ‘Sylvia Plath’ on Side 3 of the Carnegie Hall records by Ryan Adams (vinyl), sounds pretty spectacular, and the detail of the pedal clunk falls through the Persona B speakers.

 Overall Tone

-I’m finding the Naim Uniti Star deep and warm by comparison to my slightly brighter, angular, Naim Classic boxes that I own (NAC-N 272, NAP 250, then separately the Uniti 2 that is usually in this position in the kitchen).
-I’m broadly listening to music that is not so loud and generally vocal so the Naim Uniti Star is working nicely for me.
-Often I’m cooking, so I’m after a stable platform, total App control with warm depth in the background.
-However, as you really drive the Persona Bs, you can feel the low ends breathing out and 2049 by Hans Zimmer delivers the full resonant thunder from the track.
+I’m finding the Naim Uniti Star deep and warm compared to my slightly brighter, angular, Naim Classic boxes that I own (NAC-N 272, NAP 250, then separately the Uniti 2 that is usually in this position in the kitchen).
+I’m broadly listening to music that is not so loud and generally vocal, so the Naim Uniti Star works nicely for me.
+Often, I’m cooking, so I’m after a stable platform with total app control and warm depth in the background.
+However, as you drive the Persona Bs, you can feel the low ends breathing out, and ‘2049′ by Hans Zimmer delivers the full resonant thunder from the track.

 Qobuz & Tidal & YouTube

-I have to say Qobuz really is very nice indeed as I’ve learnt from the Auralic products I’ve reviewed over the period.
-Sadly for me, with a Naim NAC-N 272 and a Naim Uniti 2 Qobuz is not supported despite being here in the Naim Uniti Star.
+I have to say Qobuz is very nice indeed as I’ve learnt from the Auralic products I’ve reviewed over the period.
+Sadly for me, with a Naim NAC-N 272 and a Naim Uniti 2, Qobuz is not supported despite being here in the Naim Uniti Star.
 The Naim App handles Qobuz with the Naim Uniti Star without any bother, indeed it is similar to the excellent Auralic Lightning DS App.
-For example, if you search ‘London Grammar’ you get a choice of Qobuz answers or Tidal or both and they’re handled effortlessly.
+For example, if you search ‘London Grammar’, you get a choice of Qobuz answers, Tidal, or both, and they’re handled effortlessly.
 In the App, you get the format, bit rate and depth with Qobuz and I like this a lot.
-You really feel as if you’re getting the best you can get, like Tidal Masters but full fat.
-I’m still on a one-month trial period with Qobuz and access has been faultless with the Naim App.
+You really feel as if you’re getting the best you can get, like Tidal Masters, but full fat.
+I’m still on a one-month trial with Qobuz, and access to the Naim App has been faultless.

-If you’re a regular reader, you’ll know how excited I get about watching ‘The Numbers’ by Thom Yorke & Jonny Greenwood on YouTube.
-Here the Naim Uniti Star with YouTube presentation is just what I wanted.
-Detailed, languid, pure genius.
-I’ve not played with Spotify, to be honest on the Naim Uniti Star.
+If you’re a regular reader, you’ll know how excited I get about watching ‘The Numbers’ by Thom Yorke and Jonny Greenwood on YouTube.
+Here, the Naim Uniti Star with YouTube presentation is just what I wanted—detailed, languid, pure genius.
+To be honest, I’ve not played with Spotify on the Naim Uniti Star.

 Headphone Output

-There are not many really special headphones with the smaller 3.5mm headphone jack as standard, however, I do have a pair of Meze 99 Neo headphones that are top-drawer for detailed listening.
-Here, the output is pretty good and the headphones cut the speaker output effectively.
-The output jack is front and centre making for easy access and fiddling about.
-The sound quality is very acceptable though I’d still prefer a 1/4″ jack for a better choice of headphone options and I’m not likely to use a 1/4″ adapter to fit.
+There are not many really special headphones with the smaller 3.5mm headphone jack as standard.
+However, I do have a pair of Meze 99 Neo headphones that are top-drawer for detailed listening.
+Here, the output is pretty good, and the headphones cut the speaker output effectively.
+The output jack is front and centre, making it easy to access and fiddle about.
+The sound quality is very acceptable, though I’d still prefer a 1/4″ jack for a better choice of headphone options, and I’m not likely to use a 1/4″ adapter to fit.

 Overall

-I have a Naim Uniti 2 and it is our everyday in the kitchen/living space goto system.
-It is a really nice set-up with the existing CM7s that I support with a subwoofer.
-This Naim Uniti Star is a much superior companion in our living space and the pace of improvement by the likes of Naim, and others, is very impressive indeed if I think my Uniti 2 was a really top piece of one-box kit JUST 5 or 6 years ago.
-Really all of these one-box streaming products are very good indeed these days.
-But the Naim Uniti Star has one up on most, it is musically very dynamic, highly functional and extremely stylish and has the heritage to match.
-If it had the MM input from the Supernait 3 included, I’d say it was faultless.
-It’s an ‘Outstanding’ from me, again!
+I have a Naim Uniti 2, and it is our everyday in-the-kitchen/living space goto system.
+It is a nice setup with the existing CM7s I support with a subwoofer.
+This Naim Uniti Star is a much superior companion in our living space, and the pace of improvement by the likes of Naim, and others, is very impressive indeed if I think my Uniti 2 was a really top piece of one-box kit, JUST 5 or 6 years ago.
+All of these one-box streaming products are very good indeed these days.
+But the Naim Uniti Star has one up on most; it is musically very dynamic, highly functional, and extremely stylish and has the heritage to match.
+I’d say it was faultless if it had the MM input from the Supernait 3 included.
+It’s an ‘Outstanding‘ from me, again!

 Love